collective/collective.subscribablesections/README.txt

     2. [V] List of Subscribable Sections: create a Portlet

-    3.  a. [ ] Request a subscription: Form View + Annotation storage on the Folder
+    3.  a.
+[V] Request a subscription: View + Annotation storage on the Folder

         b. i.  [ ] List subscription requests in a Portlet

-           ii. [ ] Manage requests from View on Folder
+           ii.
+[W] Manage requests from View on Folder

-    4. [ ] List of Member's subscriptions: Portlet
+    4. [W ] List of Member's subscriptions: a View.

     5. [ ] Custom Workflow (one state, maybe change display name to "Subscription required".